ellenasakai/sakaiportfolio/final-project-part-one.md

     - how will the story unfold,
     - incorporate story arcs from in-class exercises along with your user stories and
     - one sentence summary to make the topic even more clear.*
+>
+> One sentence summary for your project: Personality tests are being used as a criterion in hiring processes.
+The most common test used is the Myers-Briggs Type Indicator test and over 80% of Fortune 500 companies use this to determine and summarize what types of personality traits employees carry.

+> As a reader, I want to **understand the benefits and detriments of personality tests** so that I can **share with those entering the workforce that personality tests are being utilized as part of the hiring criteria for certain companies and organizations**.

+> I can do this by...
+    * suggesting that employers should implement in-person team activities (such as during interview processes) rather than taking a personality test.
+    *
+>

 I am personally very curious as to how one can determine and categorize themselves or others through a personality test.
 It is interesting to see that more recently, conversations and social status are categorized through these different personality traits and tests and are very publically vocalized.
 I would like to find as many pertinent datasets, but am currently looking at the most used tests today.